MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample5.md

 ### Automatic creation of CSOs based on the iso value
 Now, open the panel of `CSOIsoGenerator` to set the *Iso Value* to 1200.
 If you press *Update* in the panel, you can see the creation of CSOs on every slide, when opening the module `View2D`.
-In addition to that the number of CSOs ins displayd in the `CSOManager`.
-The module `CSOIsoGenerator` generates iso-controus for each slice at a fixed iso value.
-This means, closed CSOs are formed based on the detection of the voxel value of 1200 on every slice.
+In addition to that the number of CSOs is displayed in the `CSOManager`.
+The module `CSOIsoGenerator` generates iso-contours for each slice at a fixed iso value.
+This means that closed CSOs are formed based on the detection of the voxel value of 1200 on every slice.

 ![Data Objects Contours Example 5](/images/tutorials/dataobjects/contours/DO5_02.png "Data Objects Contours Example 5")